aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/_index.md

 ## Mechanism and Main Components of Mail Merge {#mechanism-and-main-components-of-a-mail-merge-operation}

-Aspose.Words provides the ability to load documents in various [supported formats](https://reference.aspose.com/words/net/aspose.words/loadformat/) and then allows users to perform a mail merge operation.
+Aspose.Words provides the ability to load documents in various [supported formats](https://reference.aspose.com/words/net/aspose.words/loadformat/) and then allows users to perform a Mail Merge operation.

 Usually, a loaded document allows you to store merge fields, for example, a document in DOCX format.
 But there are formats that do not store such fields, for example, TXT.
-If Aspose.Words supports loading such file formats, you can add the merge fields directly to the document model, save the document in a convenient [supported format](https://reference.aspose.com/words/net/aspose.words/saveformat/), and perform the mail merge operation.
+If Aspose.Words supports loading such file formats, you can add the merge fields directly to the document model, save the document in a convenient [supported format](https://reference.aspose.com/words/net/aspose.words/saveformat/), and perform the Mail Merge operation.

-The mail merge operation will merge your *mail merge template* and your *data source* to generate individual *merged documents*.
+The Mail Merge operation will merge your *mail merge template* and your *data source* to generate individual *merged documents*.

 ## What is a Mail Merge Template {#what-is-a-mail-merge-template}